What can you do?

 Mote Marine Laboratory studies have shown that airborne red tide toxins can travel up to a mile inland, depending on the wind direction and other weather patterns.
 That means, even if you are a few blocks away from the beach, the toxins could still be affecting you.

 I don’t have a chronic lung disease, but still seem to be affected by the toxins.
 I live near the beach.
 What should I do to lessen the effects?

 Keep your windows and doors closed, keep the air conditioning or heat on and make sure you check or change the unit’s filter regularly.

 When driving, keep your car windows up and the A/C or heat on.

 • For people without asthma or any other chronic respiratory problems, over-the-counter antihistamines may relieve symptoms.

-• People with chronic lung ailments should be especially vigilant about taking prescribed medications daily.
+• People with chronic respiratory ailments should be especially vigilant about taking prescribed medications daily.

-• If you do feel discomfort, you should also limit your outdoor activities — like golfing, tennis or bicycling — or do them away from the barrier islands during red tides.
+• If you do feel discomfort, you should also limit your outdoor activities — like golfing, tennis or bicycling — or do them away from the beaches during red tides.

 • Always seek medical care if your symptoms worsen.